cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 ### Images
  > This is a folder of images I used in this project
 ### credit card fraud detection.ipynb
  > This is a Jupyter notebook that contains the codes I used for data preparation, EDA(Explanatory data analysis), model training/selection, and hyperparameter tuning.
+It also contains code for saving the final model.
+For this, I used bentoml because bentoml solves issues that come with saving and loading machine learning models